fbpx

 VP of Delivery at Relevant Software

 Web applications are one of the most common targets for hacking because they provide easy access to a wider audience, allowing malicious code to spread faster.
-But, alas, many companies seriously think about web security only after the incident has already occurred.
+But, alas, many companies seriously think about how to secure the company from web application vulnerabilities only after the incident has already occurred.

-Let’s face it; this omission has a price – for example, a data breach in 2022 cost companies $4.35 million.
-But many of these occasions could have been prevented with the proactive and defensive approach to web security.
+Let’s face it; this oversight has a price – for example, a data breach in 2024 is expected to cost the world $9.5 trillion.
+However, many of these incidents could have been prevented with the proactive and defensive approach to web security.

 We want to save your money and your nerves.
-Therefore, we at Relevant have prepared an article about the most common web application vulnerabilities and best practices for protecting web applications from malicious attacks and accidental damage.
+Therefore, we at Relevant have prepared an article about the most common vulnerabilities in web applications and best practices for protecting your web apps from malicious attacks and accidental damage in 2024.

 Web apps can be attacked for various reasons, including system flaws resulting from incorrect coding, misconfigured web servers, application design flaws, or failure to validate forms.
 Any web application has at least one vulnerability that hackers can exploit at a higher level.

-Such weaknesses or vulnerabilities allow criminals to gain direct and public access to databases that contain valuable information (e.g., financial details or personal data), making them a frequent target of attacks.
+Such web application vulnerabilities allow criminals to gain direct and public access to databases that contain valuable information (e.g., financial details or personal data), making them a frequent target of attacks.

 Cloud containers that package application software with the elements needed to run it have recently been found particularly vulnerable when they are not properly secured or contain insecure elements.
 The use of open source and reliance on application programming interfaces (APIs) also exacerbate security concerns.

-Cybercriminals use compromised sites for various purposes: to spread malware; steal sensitive data; implant unauthorized information; commit fraud; to infiltrate a company’s internal infrastructure.
-All this threatens the organization’s operation and reputation, so web applications must be protected and all weak points eliminated.
+Cybercriminals use compromised sites for various purposes: to spread malware, steal sensitive data, implant unauthorized information, commit fraud, and infiltrate a company’s internal infrastructure.
+All this threatens the organization’s operation and reputation.
+Therefore, securing software and eliminating all potential vulnerabilities in a web application is more than just a choice; it’s imperative in 2024.

 OWASP Top 10 Vulnerabilities: General Overview

-The open community OWASP aims to make the web the safest for users by creating an overview of the most prevalent web vulnerabilities and providing industry best practices to mitigate them.
+The Open Web Application Security Project (OWASP), an open-source community, aims to make the web the safest for users by creating an overview of the most prevalent web application vulnerabilities and providing industry best practices to mitigate them.

-OWASP Top 10 is not just a list.
+OWASP Top 10 is not just a web application vulnerabilities list.
 It rates each class of weaknesses using the OWASP Risk Rating methodology and provides examples, attack prevention recommendations, and links for each risk.
-By examining the vulnerabilities in the OWASP Top 10, application developers can take concrete steps to create a more secure application that will help keep users safe when it comes to malicious attacks.
+By examining the Top 10 web application vulnerabilities of OWASP, application developers can take concrete steps to create a more secure application that will help keep users safe when it comes to malicious attacks.

-OWASP list is updated every few years based on a combination of security testing data and surveys of professionals within the industry.
+OWASP web security list serves as a lighthouse and is updated every few years based on data from security audits and surveys of experts within the industry.
 On the diagram, you can see the changes in this list from 2017 to 2021.

 OWASP Top 10